 Fully qualified, registered health professionals will provide your treatment.
 They will use widely recognised treatments in the NHS.
-The treatment you receive may be different to the usual care provided at your hospital.
 You are unlikely to be harmed by this treatment.

-You may experience soreness after completing some of the exercises.
+may experience soreness after completing some of the exercises.
 This is normal, and you will be given advice on how to manage this soreness.
-The workbook provided to you by the study contains contact information for your local clinical team so that you can get in touch if you are having problems with your recovery.
-Your local clinical team will be able to advise you on what to do next, including whether they need to arrange further appointments or referrals.
-We are not able to pay travel expenses for you to attend your physiotherapy sessions
+We are not able to pay travel expenses for you to attend your physiotherapy sessions as this is part of your standard NHS ankle fracture treatment.